SDK API Reference

 • The createCardPaymentButton(storedInstrument = ...) overload has been removed.
 Create the button first, then call setStoredInstrument(...).

 • createStoredInstruments() and createStoredInstrumentView() have been removed.
-Use getStoredInstruments() to retrieve instruments and CardPaymentButton.setStoredInstrument(...) to pay with them.
+Use session.getStoredInstruments() to retrieve instruments and CardPaymentButton.setStoredInstrument(...) to pay with them.

 • Migrate to explicit composition with CardForm + CardPaymentButton.